an0hr/rp2040-one-badusb/readme.md

 # rp2040-one-badusb
+if u use this repo badly im not responsible and all the resposibillity is on your shoulders
 ------------------------------------------------------------------------------------------
 ENGLİSH

+*If you use this repository with malicious intent, I am not responsible for it; full responsibility lies with you.*

 1. Download the `.uf2` file for RP2040 from circuitpython.org
 2. Hold BOOTSEL button and plug into USB → `RPI-RP2` drive opens